acorrenson/mfc/README.md

 ## Todo(s)

-Even if MFC is working on [small examples](https://github.com/jdrprod/mfc/examples), there is still a lot to do.
+Even if MFC is working on [small examples](https://github.com/jdrprod/mfc/examples), there are possible improvements.

 + **Real intermediate language** : in fact, our quad language is an abstraction over ARM. and is not generic at all.
 + **Ast verification** : The AST is currently poorly verified